Tak-Man/ML-rapid-text-labeling/README.md

 * Analysis of Benchmarks that could be achieved in terms of speed and accuracy outside the app.
 * Comparison of different models in the same circumstances

 The analysis shows that the web app performed well in terms of speed and accuracy.
+Specifically the experiments conducted showed that the web app resulted in a time-saving of 82% in user labeling.
+For more details see the [blog](https://michp-ai.github.io/ML-rapid-text-labeling/).

 ## Contributors
 * [https://github.com/Tak-Man](https://github.com/Tak-Man)